-Welcome once again to the Fisherman’s Post Inshore Trail.
-While we’ve kept the basic payout and qualifying structure from the last two years, we’ve made a couple of changes that we think will make 2020 the most competitive Inshore Trail to date.
+Welcome to another year of the Fisherman’s Post Inshore Tournament Trail.
+We’ve kept the payout and qualifying structure from last year, and with the growing popularity in red drum fishing due to the continued flounder closures, we predict that 2021 will be the most competitive Inshore Tournament Trail to date.

-The big change from last year, though, is the elimination of the Flounder Division and sole focus now on the Red Drum Division.
-Fisherman’s Post mourns the flounder closure and eagerly awaits the fishery’s reinstatement, but we predict that with only one division in 2020 (Red Drum), more boats will enter that one division.
+The Trail will continue this year to focus exclusively on the Red Drum Division.
+Fisherman’s Post still mourns the flounder closures and eagerly awaits the fishery’s reinstatement, but we have seen that with only one division (Red Drum), more boats enter that one division.
 And more boats mean more money and bigger payouts.

 Qualifying for the Championship will be based on the total weight of a team’s three heaviest red drum over the five-event season.
-There’s no minimum entry, as boats can fish as many or as few of the events as they wish, but those boats that fish more of the five qualifying events, of course, will have a better chance of weighing in more fish to cull their heaviest three-fish aggregate.
+There’s no minimum number of events you’re required to enter, as Trail boats can fish as many or as few of the Inshore Challenge events as they wish, but those boats that fish more of the five qualifying events will have a better chance of weighing in more fish to cull their heaviest three-fish aggregate.

-There is no deadline for signing up for the Inshore Trail, but none of a boat’s fish in an event can count towards Inshore Trail points unless they have paid the Inshore Trail entry fee prior to that qualifying event.
-Also remember that the Inshore Trail is limited to the first 50 boats that sign up, so make sure you get entered for this exiting third year of the Fisherman’s Post Inshore Trail.
+There is no deadline for signing up for the Inshore Tournament Trail, but none of a boat’s fish in an event can count towards Inshore Trail points unless they have paid the Inshore Trail entry fee prior to that qualifying event.
+Also remember that the Inshore Trail is limited to the first 50 boats that sign up, so make sure you get entered for this exciting fourth year of the Fisherman’s Post Inshore Tournament Trail.

 Gary Hurley / Inshore Trail Director